carolinaf86/angularit/README.md

 ## REQUIREMENTS

-For Linux and Windows this project requires that you have the latest versions of the following installed:
+In order to develop with docker, for Linux and Windows this project requires that you have the latest versions of the following installed:

  * [Docker](https://www.docker.com)
  * [Docker Compose](https://docs.docker.com/compose)